 For that reason many expected DPAs to be used principally for section 7 offences, where the identification principle does not present an obstacle to satisfying the evidential test.
 So too is the prospect of DPAs being used for the failure to prevent the facilitation of tax evasion offence specifically laid out in the government’s guidance.
 With all that said, two of the five DPAs concluded to date relate to fraud offences (Tesco Stores Ltd and Serco Geografix Ltd) where both sides of the negotiation have had to grapple with the identification principle and the need for agreement on the existence of a ‘directing mind and will’.
 To some extent this has also been the case in two of the three DPAs concerned with bribery.
 Sarclad Limited, in addition to section 7 culpability, also accepted primary liability in relation to conspiracies to corrupt and to bribe.
-Sarclad was, however, a small company and, as Sir Brian Leveson, then President of the Queen’s Bench Division, found, ‘there is no question but that [Sarclad] spiralled into criminality as a result of the conduct of a small number of senior executives bending to the will of agents.’
+Sarclad was, however, a small company and, as Sir Brian Leveson, then President of the King’s Bench Division, found, ‘there is no question but that [Sarclad] spiralled into criminality as a result of the conduct of a small number of senior executives bending to the will of agents.’
 In other words, the identification principle did not, in that case, present a problem.
 However, in Rolls-Royce, the DPA spanned three decades, and dealt with conduct much of which pre-dated the introduction of the Bribery Act 2010 and which formed the basis of seven counts of conspiracy to corrupt and false accounting.
 The remaining five counts related to section 7 offences.
 We can conclude that in that case, despite being considerably larger than Sarclad, the identification principle did not present evidential hurdles in reaching a settlement although the Serious Fraud Office (SFO) closed its related investigation of individuals.

 The Call for Evidence recognised that ‘the effectiveness of the DPA as an alternative disposal depends on there being a realistic threat of prosecution’, which, they conclude, ‘lends weight to the suggestion that the “failure to prevent” model would offer a more realistic threat of successful prosecution than a case built on the application of the identification doctrine’.
 The failure-to-prevent model as enacted in the Bribery Act and now the Criminal Finances Act is described in the Call for Evidence as having ‘some clear advantages’.
 Apart from being readily applicable to offending by organisations of any size, the government is explicit in the power of the model to effect corporate cultural change by acting as ‘an incentive to companies to include the prevention of economic crime as an integral part of corporate governance and, should it afford a more realistic threat of prosecution, it might enhance the effectiveness of DPAs as an alternative to criminal prosecution’.